Quentin38500/Color-Picker/README.md

 # Color-Picker
 ## Description
-This project is a color palette creator from an image.
+This project (website) is a color palette creator from an image.
 ## Skills
 - Python
     - Flask microframework